 Jane Page is a professional director whose work is well known across the United States and abroad.
-In 2016 Jane directed TARTUFFE for the American University in Cairo.
-Other recent international work includes the European premiere of OTHER DESERT CITIES for the English Theatre of Vienna, where she had previously directed GOD OF CARNAGE.
-Jane’s work has also been seen at the famous International Fringe Festival in Edinburgh, Scotland; it was there that she had won a Fringe First Award for her direction of AMELIA LIVES.
-More recently she directed THE GREAT GODDESS BAZAAR at the festival.
-In 2013 her production was invited to the United Solo Theatre Festival in New York City where it won the Best Variety Show in the Festival Award.
-This production continues to tour the United States and in Europe.
+Most recently Jane directed Tartuffe for the American University in Cairo.
+Other recent international work includes the European premiere of Other Desert Cities for the English Theatre of Vienna, where she had previously directed God of Carnage Jane’s work has also been seen at the famous International Fringe Festival in Edinburgh, Scotland; it was there that she had won a Fringe First Award for her direction of Amelia Lives.
+More recently she directed The Great Goddess Bazaar at the festival.
+Shortly after, her production was invited to the United Solo Theatre Festival in New York City where it won the Best Variety Show in the Festival Award.
+This production continued to tour the United States and in Europe.

 |Jane in rehearsal for the European premiere of Other Desert Cities at Vienna's English Theatre; discussion with Artistic Director Julia Schafranek

 |Cat on a Hot Tin Roof, 2014

 In addition to her professional work, Jane has taught and staged productions at universities; she completed residences at LSU, the University of Utah, the University of Colorado, Webster College in St. Louis and Indiana University, her Alma Mater.
 She was also a Guest Scholar at the University of Colorado in Boulder.

 In addition to her conventional production work, Jane has brought her theatre skills to many innovative community projects.
-This past winter, she co-wrote and directed a devised theatre piece about asylum seekers in the United States called ASYLUM ANGUISH.
+She co-wrote and directed a devised theatre piece about asylum seekers in the United States called Asylum Anguish.
 Other projects include conflict resolution within a low-income housing project run by the Catholic Church; an intervention with medically fragile children; a bridge building project involving middle school students who were in conflict; and, at Columbine, work with at-risk students in the wake of Columbine High School shooting.